Australia Health Insurance

 • Eye tests performed by optometrists.

-Other treatments are only reimbursed by Medicare under certain conditions.
+Medicare reimburses other treatments only under certain conditions.

 Some countries, such as Belgium, Switzerland, Italy and the UK, have signed bilateral agreements with Australia.
-In this way, expatriates from these countries can benefit in part from Medicare directly.
-However, the coverage offered is less attractive than that enjoyed by Australian citizens or permanent residents: only essential care is covered by Medicare.
+As a result, expatriates from these countries can benefit in part from Medicare directly.
+However, Medicare offers less attractive coverage than that enjoyed by Australian citizens or permanent residents: only essential care will be covered by Medicare.

-Why take out private international insurance for expatriation to Australia?
+Why take out private international insurance to travel to Australia?

 • To subscribe to Medicare as an expatriate, you need to obtain permanent resident status.
-While you’re waiting to obtain permanent resident status, it’s highly advisable to take out international health insurance to cover you for the period when you won’t yet have access to Medicare.
+While you’re waiting to obtain permanent resident status, we strongly recommend that you take out health insurance to cover you during the period when you won’t yet have access to Medicare.

-• In any case, it is strongly recommended to take out complementary insurance to Medicare, which only partially covers non-essential care such as paramedical care.
+• We also strongly advise you to take out complementary insurance to Medicare.
+This will provide insufficient coverage for non-essential care, such as paramedical care.
 Medicare reimbursement rates are attractive for standard GP consultations and emergency hospitalization.

 How do I obtain permanent resident status in Australia?

 To apply for universal medical coverage through Medicare, you’ll need to obtain permanent resident status.
-Obtaining this status is no easy matter, as only certain visas will allow you to qualify for permanent resident status:
+However, obtaining this status is not easy.
+In fact, only certain visas will allow you to qualify for permanent resident status:

-• Or obtain a work visa to qualify for permanent resident status (not all visas grant permanent resident status).
+• Obtaining a work visa to qualify for permanent residency (not all visas grant permanent residency).
 Obtaining a work visa enabling you to qualify for permanent resident status is quite complex in Australia.
-For example, for the Employer Nomination Scheme 186 visa, you will need to be sponsored by your Australian employer.
-There are fairly high fees and applications can take up to 20 months to process.
-If you don’t yet have an employer, the visa application can be processed over 36 months ;
+For example, for the Employer Nomination Scheme 186 visa, your Australian employer will have to sponsor you.
+The fees are quite high, and the authorities take around 20 months to process applications.
+So, if you don’t yet have an employer, your visa application could take up to 36 months to process.

-• Either practice “reunification” for a couple one of whom is a permanent resident, or if your parent or son is an Australian citizen;
+• Practice “reunification” for a couple, one of whom is a permanent resident, or if your parent or son is an Australian citizen, for example.

-• Or become a permanent resident for your retirement: the government has provided a pathway for foreign retirees to join Medicare on a criteria basis that defines their eligibility.
+• Become a permanent resident for your retirement: in fact, the government has provided a pathway for foreign retirees to join Medicare on a criteria basis that defines their eligibility.

-What vaccinations should I have before moving to Australia?
+What vaccinations should I have before leaving for Australia?

 As soon as you receive your departure date for Australia, we strongly advise you to make an appointment with your GP to review your vaccinations.
-Keep your standard vaccinations up to date, so you can travel with peace of mind.
-There are no local diseases requiring vaccination in Australia.
-Check that the following vaccinations are up to date:
+Keep your standard vaccinations up to date, so you can leave with greater peace of mind.
+There are no local diseases requiring vaccination for Australia.
+Check that the following vaccines are up to date:

 • Diphtheria